 Scribe Supports Your GDPR Compliance Efforts

 The European Union (EU) enacted the Global Data Protection Regulation (GDPR) to strengthen and unify data protection for individuals.
-Not only has it fundamentally changed how we look at customer data, but GDPR also requires every business to have much greater control over the personal data they hold.
+Not only has it fundamentally changed how we look at customer data, but GDPR also requires every business to have much greater control over the personal data they collect and process.
 For example, a business needs to know:

-- Where personal data is stored (applications, databases, etc.)
+- Where personal data is stored (on-premise or in the cloud; applications, databases, etc.)

 - How to access personal data and send it to an individual when requested